The Pod: Composition

 The album contains bizarre lyrical content, often attributed to the fact that Dean and Gene both came down with cases of mononucleosis during the recording of the album, as well as their alleged relationship with huffing Scotchgard.
 However, when their fans began huffing Scotchgard, it was refuted by Gene Ween and Dean Ween themselves as being "the most slime-bag thing we could think of."

 Robyn Hitchcock is credited with "musical inspiration" for the track "Alone", which borrows elements from his song "Bones in the Ground".

 The track "Pollo Asado" is a comedic skit with a man ordering Mexican food over music.
 The song was inspired by Gene Ween's time briefly working at a Mexican restaurant in New Hope, Pennsylvania.
-In 1995, Sugar Ray released a similar skit on their debut Lemonade and Brownies, titled "Drive By".
-It featured the band ordering a taco at a drive through, with music playing in the background.
-Some of the members in the band have mentioned being fans of Ween, although they have never clarified whether this track was inspired by "Pollo Asado", or whether the similarities were a coincidence.

 Title and album cover

 The album takes its name from the band's apartment where the album was recorded, which the band nicknamed "The Pod".
-The album's cover art is a takeoff of the 1975 The Best of Leonard Cohen cover; Ween simply positioned a photo of part-time bassist Mean Ween's head (wearing a "Scotchgard powered bong") over Cohen's cover art, and altered the title text and other graphics.
+The album's cover art is a takeoff of the 1975 The Best of Leonard Cohen cover; Ween simply positioned a photo of part-time bassist Mean Ween's head wearing a Scotchgard powered bong (known as a “Jammy Pac”) over Cohen's cover art, and altered the title text and other graphics.
 The copy of the Leonard Cohen record that Ween used had purportedly belonged to Deaner's mother.